-Today’s companies working with PU are facing various challenges: they have to comply with REACH, the VOC directive, workplace exposure limits, labels such as Oeko-Tex® and obtain an environmental permit.
+Today’s companies working with PU are facing various challenges: they have to comply with REACH, the IED directive, workplace exposure limits, labels such as Oeko-Tex® and obtain an environmental permit.
 On top of that, the depletion of oil resources urges them to use renewable resources, which may, however, not be in competition with food production.

 The industry also needs to make the switch to CO2-neutral renewable, biobased materials and products.
 Consumers are expecting and even demanding sustainable and “green” solutions.